BenTaylor25/DesignPatterns/README.md

 # Behavioural Patterns

-Beharioural Patterns are patterns that define how objects communicate.
+Behavioural Patterns are patterns that define how objects communicate.

 The Behavioural Patterns are: